wvrzel/simpleCalDAV/README.md

 which again is heavily based on DAViCal caldav-client-v2.php by Andrew McMillan
 <andrew@mcmillan.net.nz>.
 Actually, I hardly added any features.
 The main point of my work is to make everything straight forward and easy to use.
-You can use simpleCalDAV whithout a deeper understanding of the calDAV-protocol.
+You can use simpleCalDAV without a deeper understanding of the calDAV-protocol.